teras/JavaPlot/README.txt

 set() and unset() method of this class to add parameters which will be used when creating the gnuplot program.

 There are some things that are not supported yet.
-These are mainly the multiplot environment and splot-family commands.
+This is for example the splot- family commands.
 Still, using methods like getPreInit() and getPostInit() you might be able to simulate them.

 If you want to use SVG output in Java, you need a library to handle SVG files.
 Such a library is SVGSalamander provided with this package under directory "xtra".
 There is a bug in this library, though, which ignores color values.
 Thus all colors in SVG graphs are black.

 Feedback